 Our aspiration is to teach the heart of compassion to the world.
 We are working towards this goal through our flagship community service programs that practice inclusion and bring hope to families with special needs everywhere.

-The importance of having a strong online presence cannot be emphasized enough, especially as the COVID-19 pandemic has led us to rely on virtual tools more than ever.
+The importance of having a strong online presence cannot be emphasized enough.
 By allocating more resources to our digital efforts, we have an opportunity to make God known and provide resources to people in the Bay Area and beyond.

 More than one way to give